samina-bibi/DifferentiationChatbot/README.md

 # DifferentiationChatbot

-To run this program, the main method is in DifferentationChatbot.java file.
+The executable for the program can be found in the dist folder.